 I remember my mom walking me over to Mrs. Lewis’ house, just a few doors down the street from us.
-I would sit around the kitchen table with Mrs. Lewis a couple times a week for an hour each time, and although I never really wanted to go to see her, when I left, I felt so relieved.
-She helped me to review fourth grade math concepts and to preview what was to come in fifth grade.
+I would sit around the kitchen table with Mrs. Lewis a couple of times a week for an hour each time, and although I never really wanted to go to see her, when I left, I felt so relieved.
+She helped me to review fourth-grade math concepts and to preview what was to come in fifth grade.
 This review-preview technique was really effective and the summer was a perfect time to use it!

-By the end of the summer, I was finally understanding long division, and I also understood fractions, decimals and percents.
-I had come a long way since that fateful end to fourth grade… When I went back to school that fall in the fifth grade, I had never felt so much better about math, a subject I never liked my whole life.
+By the end of the summer, I was finally understanding long division, and I also understood fractions, decimals, and percents.
+I had come a long way since that fateful end to fourth grade… When I went back to school that Fall in the fifth grade, I had never felt so much better about math, a subject I never liked my whole life.

 Although my grades in math were never bad before my summer tutoring, they were mostly Bs with an occasional C, I really didn’t understand the work at a deeper level.
-I superficially knew how to solve the problem, but I didn’t really understand how numbers were connected to each other, and I had no idea why I even converted fractions, decimals, percents in the first place.
-But now that I was in fifth grade fresh off of summer tutoring with Mrs. Lewis, things were clicking and making sense for me—I had both the content knowledge and the confidence to tackle fifth grade math with ease.
+I superficially knew how to solve the problem, but I didn’t really understand how numbers were connected to each other, and I had no idea why I even converted fractions, decimals, and percentages in the first place.
+But now that I was in fifth grade fresh off of summer tutoring with Mrs. Lewis, things were clicking and making sense for me—I had both the content knowledge and the confidence to tackle fifth-grade math with ease.

-Fifth grade ended with me doing well in math and because of this, my mom was happy and I really didn’t do much of anything that summer!
+Fifth grade ended with me doing well in math and because of this, my mom was happy and I really didn’t do much of anything that summer.
 I watched a lot of General Hospital and Days of our Lives.
 I went to a few camps, but I didn’t work on academics, and boy was that a bad decision.

 This pattern of taking summers off continued until I was in high school when I finally realized that my mom was right and staying academically active over the summer was the right move for my academic career and my emotions.